wagiminator/C64-Collection/C64_SD2IEC_LP/README.md

 # Operating Instructions
 - Format an SD card (max 32GB, 1GB or 2GB cards work best) to FAT32 file system on your PC.
-- Copy fb64 from /software/sdcard_root to the root of the SD card.
+- Copy files from /software/sdcard_root to the root of the SD card.
 - [Download](https://www.c64games.de/) and copy C64 programs/games to root or organize them in folders.
 - Put the SD card to SD2IEC.
 - Plug the SD2IEC floppy emulator to the cassette port of your C64.